GrinonBarrett/Taksidos/Extras/Pantheon.md

 The exact origin of Lithenic deities is heavily debated.
 Some argue that they are actually stolen from lessor known pantheons belonging to now forgotten peoples.
 Others claim they are actually exaggerations of historical characters.
 Regardless, if one is to communicate within the lithen communities, they should be learned of the pantheon to make sense of many of its expressions.
 In Lithenic theology, children are considered to be expressionsor more minute forms of the parent's symbol.
 Thus the children of Zerun, when referred to as such, are functionally narrowed aspects of Zerun himself.

 #### Iozt
 A patron of intellectuals and son of Wothin, Iozt is often portayed as a trickster and sometimes antagonist of the story, yet is just as frequently by the sides of the fellow gods in tales.
-It is said that he is to be the example of how the most logical thought is not always the most popular or first thought of onee's mind.
+It is said that he is to be the example of how the most logical thought is not always the most popular or first thought of one's mind.

 #### Wothin
 Father of Zerun, among others, he is the passionate and charismatic father.
 His domain is knowledge and leadership, along with misery and burden.

+#### Ulcin
+Dmith of the gids, he is responsible for the creation of many items  He does not wnjoy the company of most outside of hosted events.
+He usually only occurs in a story to create something that aids the main character of the story.

 #### Xif
 The patron of soft femeninity and wife to Zerun.
 She is the the goddess of maternity, understaning, and teaching.
 She is also know as the beautiful goddess.